Q. So, if you are a geography major,

 Q. You’re a geography major?
 What are you going to DO with that?

 A. UMW geography majors have gone on to a wide variety of careers.
 These jobs include teaching, working for GIS and mapping companies, consulting and engineering firms, as well as numerous non-profit and government organizations including Defenders of Wildlife, county Planning Departments, Federal Mapping agencies, the U.S. Geological Survey, the Army Corps of Engineers, NGA, the Defense Intelligence Agency and the CIA.
 Majoring in geography prepares graduates for work in many different areas, as students have experience studying both the human and physical dimensions of the world.
 Many graduates also choose to continue their education in graduate schools, studying everything from meteorology to political geography.
-A 2017 study by College Factual found that, of 227 programs offering a major in geography nationwide, UMW geography graduates rank the highest in earnings!

 Q. How many professors does the department have?